.

 . . .

 But have you ever wondered who does what, how to reach out with questions, or how you yourself can make an impact in this department (and yes, there’s room for that, too!)?
-We reached out to members of the Student Services team to hear directly from team members not only about how they affect day-to-day life at PCA&D, but also about how their passion lies with making daily impact on the students of the College.
+We reached out to members of the Student Life team to hear directly from team members not only about how they affect day-to-day life at PCA&D, but also about how their passion lies with making a daily impact on the students of the College.

 Linda King Brown